scottmuc/scottmuc.github.com/source/_posts/2014-10-16-valuable-links-podcasts.markdown

 {% img right /images/blog/podcasts/a16z.jpg 200 %}
 Getting into the startup world is not something I'm terribly interested in, but I am critical about the tech community, especially startups.
 This show helps me better understand the world of startups so I can better understand the mechanics of startups.
+Over time this podcast has become to irritate me.
+The Valley speak gets to you after a while (count how many questions are answered with an excited "Absolutely!").

 **Favourites:**